Diamondbacks vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has picked up at least one hit in seven games in a row.
-In his last 10 games he is batting .366 with a double, two triples, six home runs, five walks and 10 RBI.
+- Ohtani has recorded at least one hit in eight straight games.
+In his last 10 games he is hitting .385 with a double, two triples, six home runs, seven walks and nine RBI.

 Ohtani Recent Games